Cultural series at Hotel Morgenland

 What remains of the person without the function?
 A question that women face with pleasure, men with concern.
 Women break up when life doesn’t keep the date, men break in.
 If Mother Earth had a world heritage to award, it would be women.
 These women are – representative of all others: Doris Dörrie, Veronica Ferres, Elke Heidenreich, Leslie Malton, Ina Müller, Ulrike Murmann, Erika Pluhar, Marianne Sägebrecht, Barbara Schöneberger and Christine Westermann.

-Meyer-Burckhardt’s women’s stories collected in this highly entertaining book are headlined with a sentence by Barbara Schöneberger: “I recommend living.”
+Above Meyer-Burckhardt’s women’s stories collected in this highly entertaining book is a phrase like a headline: it comes from Barbara Schöneberger: “I recommend living.”

 His autobiography